The 20 Best Hereditary Ataxia Doctors in Switzerland

 Lausanne, VD, CH

-Francesca Amati practices in Lausanne, Switzerland.
+Francesca Amati practices practicing medicine in Lausanne, Switzerland.
 Ms. Amati is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Acrorenal Mandibular Syndrome, Hereditary Ataxia, Friedreich Ataxia, and Ventricular Fibrillation.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Acrorenal Mandibular Syndrome, Hereditary Ataxia, Friedreich Ataxia, and Ventricular Fibrillation.

 Experienced in Hereditary Ataxia